Relocation Guide

 Banking for Foreign Residents

 Opening a Portuguese bank account simplifies day-to-day management of payments, utilities, and income.
 Most banks provide online and mobile banking platforms, and some branches offer English-language assistance.
-Digital banking solutions are also widely available for residents and newcomers.
+Digital banking options are also available, although onboarding requirements vary by institution.

 To open an account, you typically need: